JAPETHj/trinit_ml01_hexahack/README.md

 # Atlast, Python file that you we created repo is converted in to a TensorFlow model to tflite format and saved into the deployment:
 import tensorflow as tf

-# Load the TensorFlow model
+# Load the TensorFlow mode
 model = tf.keras.models.load_model('saved_model')

 # Convert the TensorFlow model to tflite format